Inferoute/inferoute-node/documentation/technical.md

 	- Receives requests from Nginx.

-	- Invokes the Authentication Service to validate the API key and check for sufficient funds using auth microservice -  /api/auth/validate
+	- Invokes the Authentication Service to validate the API key and check for sufficient funds using auth microservice -  /api/auth/validate  (requires INTERNAL_API_KEY).
+Also at this point we should check what the maximum a user is willing to pay for their inference for input and output, if a specific price is set for the requested model otherwise use the global settings.
+		- So we need a new table called consumers where such settings can be stored.
+Links to the users table.
+Allows user to set their maximum price per 1,000,0000 input tokens and per 1,000,000 output tokens.
+		- We also need a consumers_model table where user can set their minimum and maximum price per 1,000,000 input tokens and per 1,000,000 output tokens for a specific model.
+So by default the consumer will use the global settings but can override them for a specific model.

 	- Generates HMAC(s) for the request using common/hmac.go

+	- Queries the Provider Management Service for a list of healthy providers using the model name and the maximum price per 1,000,000 input tokens and per 1,000,000 output tokens.
+So essentiallly we only spit out providers where the price is eqaual or lower to our amount.
+The consumer is always charged at the price of the provider they are connected to.

+	- We then need a little function that works out the best provider for the consumer based on price and latency.

     - Creates a transaction record in the database - initial transaction status is pending.
+Record the input and output price per 1,000,000 tokens, provider id, model name and HMAC.

     - Initiates a holding deposit (deduct $1) for valid requests using auth microservice - /api/auth/hold

-	- Queries the Provider Management Service for a list of healthy providers.

-	- Calls the Provider Communication Service to dispatch the request (with HMAC) to a set of providers.
+	- Calls the Provider Communication Service to dispatch the request (with HMAC) to the provider.
+We send provider_url, request data, model name, HMAC to the provider communication service via /api/provider_comms/send_requests

 	- Receives the winning provider's response from the Provider Communication Service.

-	- Forwards that response back to the Nginx proxy.
+	- Forwards that response back to the Nginx proxy which should then send it back to the consumer.

-	- Initiates a release deposit using auth microservice - /api/auth/hold
+	- Initiates a release deposit using auth microservice - /api/auth/release

 	- Updates the transaction record in the database with the  total input tokens, total output tokens, latency and changes status to payment.
 This is so the payment processing service can pick it up. also if anyhtig gets missed we can double check it using payment processing service.

 	- Publishes payment-related details to RabbitMQ for asynchronous processing by the Payment Processing Service.

-## 3. Authentication Service (Go) - DONE !!!!
+## 3. Authentication Service (Go) - DONE !!!!  (requires INTERNAL_API_KEY so only authorized internal go services can use these APIs)

 - **Role:** VManages user authentication, API key validation, and deposit handling.
 Ensures users have sufficient balance for operations and provides deposit hold/release functionality for transaction safety.